ddcornwall/100-days-of-code/log.md

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### Day 31: November 12, 2017 - Time spent, 1 hour

+**Today's Progress**:  Solved the Profile Lookup exercise on Free Code Camp (FCC), raised my completed coding challenges to 227 and learned about general expressions and the beginnings of object oriented programming.
+Possibly learned how word processors do word counts - using some form of a general expression to find non-whitespace groups of characters.
+In JavaScript this would be \S+.

+**Thoughts**: My problem with the loop in the Profile Lookup exercise is that I had originally tried to combine "no such contact" and "no such property" in my loop.
+Looking back it should have been obvious that only the first name in the profiles list weould ever return a result about property.
+So I moved (I thought) the "no such contact" statement outside the loop.
+The only way the program should get to that statment is if the loop fully executed without finding a name.

+But it still didn't work.
+Not until I carefully counted all my curly brackets and noted where my (return "no such contact") statement was.
+As far as the computer was concerned, that was still in the loop, breaking it whenever the first contact wasn't an input.
+So I moved my curly bracket and the program worked.

+After that, most of the challenges went easy even though many of them covered new-to-me stuff.
+I've already gotten a health respect for "regular expressions" that can search strings and I'm looking forward to getting in deeper into Object Oriented Programming.

+Lastly, I'd like to thank several people on Twitter who let me know that there is a free simple javascript console in most modern browsers.
+See the links below for details.
+Learning programming has so much more support these days than when I was in college.

+**Links that helped me get stuff done**
+1. How To Use the JavaScript Developer Console - https://www.digitalocean.com/community/tutorials/how-to-use-the-javascript-developer-console
+2. How can I run JavaScript programs in my computer offline?! - https://www.codecademy.com/en/forum_questions/55edac31d3292f78cc000080 (This covered "control-enter" to get yourself new lines to write multline Javascript in the command line console. )

 ### Day 30: November 11, 2017 - Time spent, 1 hour 30 minutes